Gkcloud5/Better-future/04-Cloud and Devops Learning/04-CI and CD/02-Tools/Jenkins/Errors and solution/Jenkins Errors i faced.md

 * Cargo library, which is used by Jenkins to manage container deployments, encountered an issue while trying to redeploy your application
 * Reason for a error is
 	* context path, name should be case sensitive
-	* and tomcat url looks like
+	* and tomcat URL looks like `http://localhost:9090`
 *